dezma/oci-hpc-oke/README.md

 ```

-5. Copy and Edit the hpc-fss-pvc.yaml and edit the line:
+5. Copy and Edit the hpc-fss-pvc.yaml from OKE FSS PV folder and edit the line:
 <em>volumeName: hpc-fss-pv</em> to have the correct name of the Persistent volume

 ```